scalameta/scalameta/semanticdb/semanticdb3/semanticdb3.md

 document.
 In a sense, this section is analogous to a symbol table [\[19\]][19] in a compiler.

-`SymbolInformation` contains assorted metadata for a `symbol`, as explained below.
-At the moment, the supported metadata is usecase-driven and is not supposed to be comprehensive.
-In the future, we may add support for more metadata, e.g. documentation strings.

 `language`.
-[Language](#language) that defines this symbol.
+[Language](#language) that defines the corresponding definition.

 `kind`.
-Enumeration that defines the kind of the symbol.
+Enumeration that defines the kind of the corresponding definition.
 See [Languages](#language) for information on how definitions in supported languages map onto these kinds.